nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 13.md

 Well, Hey.
 You guys you can re roll that.
 I'm gonna go be a distraction.
 So, basically, what's gonna happen here Self replace myself.
 Yeah.

-So Sameer's out front, and he's doing some tracking and trying to trying to avoid notice as best he can or stealth around.
+So Simear's out front, and he's doing some tracking and trying to trying to avoid notice as best he can or stealth around.
 And, he walks up to to the top of a hill thinking that they're further ahead than they actually are.
 And as he crests the hill, he notices that they are that they are, really close, and then a gust of wind blows right behind him.
 And, the and the the and the Ankhraves immediately become rigid, look his direction, and start charging.
-Samir, you you run back towards the group, so you don't so you're not out, like, you know, out in front of everyone.
+Simear, you you run back towards the group, so you don't so you're not out, like, you know, out in front of everyone.

 And just as you approach to just as you get to about where the group is, they you see the three and crab, coming around coming around the hill and up a a burnt out path.
 And Oh.
 So for those of you who use your who use your stealth, you can actually, you can actually use your stealth as your, as your initiative role if you want.
 Which means you don't have to roll initiative, and you just have whatever your stealth role is.
 I totally think that.